 What are Smart Spaces: the typologies

 Probably the 2nd most commonplace to spend the majority of your time and even more important that it facilitates high productivity.
 A smart office should save you time from tasks and processes lacking creativity – that could be anything from booking meeting rooms to visitor management to maintenance requests to reading the gas or electricity metre – so that you can better focus on higher priorities.
-Even fights over the thermostat settings between coworkers can be mediated with an AI algorithm integrated IoT platform – that can decide the thermostat settings based on democratic-like polls that coworkers input.
+Even fights over the thermostat settings between coworkers can be mediated with an AI algorithm integrated IoT platform – that can decide the thermostat settings based on democratic-like polls that coworkers input (discover more on this and how to make your space a Smart Workplace here).
 If it’s a self-learning AI, then preferences can be predicted based on a variety of factors including historical data patterns and data flow from IoT sensors.
-More on smart workplaces enablement here and the implications.
+More on smart building enablement here and the implications.

 As aforementioned, a smart building app with AI could learn to automate all kinds of processes in real-time as it’s fed data.
 An IoT platform could also be made compatible with robots or humanoids.
-Smart Spaces has done this so that a humanoid could greet visitors at the building entrance, send a notification to the visitor’s host, send a generated QR code to the visitors smartphone to pass the security barriers and provide directions to their destination.
-(It’s also able to control certain building management systems like lighting and HVAC by voice command.)
+Smart Spaces has done this so that a humanoid could act as the concierge of the building, could greet visitors at the building entrance, send a notification to the visitor’s host, send a generated QR code to the visitors smartphone to pass the security barriers and provide directions to their destination.
+It’s also able to control certain building management systems like lighting and HVAC by voice command.

 IoT/smart things can be used in all kinds of environments from factories, hospitals, airports to shopping centres (find out about Smart Rewards shopping) and so on.
 The possibilities are exciting as smart building enablement becomes an easier option to choose, we’ll soon have smart cities!